ArchipelagoMW/Archipelago/docs/options api.md

 Gives the player starting hints for the items on locations defined here.

 ### ExcludeLocations
-Marks locations given here as `LocationProgressType.Excluded` so that progression items can't be placed on them.
+Marks locations given here as `LocationProgressType.Excluded` so that neither progression nor useful items can be placed on them.

 ### PriorityLocations
 Marks locations given here as `LocationProgressType.Priority` forcing progression items on them.